per1cycle/sgemm-optimize/README.md

 make -j
 ./runner | python

-# or just run the ./runner
+# or just run the ./runner.
+# or run ./runner > demo.<your gpu>.py to save the output.
 # this will generate the python script to plot.
 ```